jesperancinha/jeorg-spring-test-drives/README.md

 SPRING study project.

-The purporse of this project is to keep up with the development of the Spring Framework
+The purpose of this project is to keep up with the development of the Spring Framework

 ## Contents: